capocode/framework/README.md

-# Phatsby
+# Capo

-Phatsby is a static site generator that utilizes Laravel because it's awesome.
-Phatsby is heavily inspired by Gatsby and Next
+Capo is a website framework built upon Laravel and inspired by the simplicity of Next.js

 ## Getting Started